-How to stay warm this holiday weekend as frigid weather grips US
+How to stay safe as frigid weather takes over this Thanksgiving

 3. Fighting a stubborn car lock?
 Get sanitizing.

-"If your lock is frozen, Fordin said "to put the sanitizer on the key, and then put the key into the lock."
+"If your lock is frozen put the sanitizer on the key, and then put the key into the lock," Fordin said.

 4. If your car can't gain traction, let your floor mat give an assist.